 In the most severe cases, your pet may start to show twitching and tremoring of the muscles as well as having fits or seizures.
 Some dogs will seem to want to drink more water and to pass more urine.
 It is important to contact your vet if this occurs and give them as much information as possible.
 Make sure to provide information such as how much chocolate is missing and also what type of chocolate it is.

 Xylitol is a naturally-occurring sugar alcohol found in small amounts in various fruits and vegetables.
 However, it is also extracted commercially and used as a sweetener in low carbohydrate and diabetic products, including baked goods such as cakes and biscuits.

-Xylitol poisoning has been reported in dogs but there have been no reports of clinical poisoning in cats.
+There has been reports of Xylitol poisoning in dogs but there have been no reports of clinical poisoning in cats.
 Poisoning occurs when your pet eats a product that contains xylitol.
-The two main usses that this can cause in dogs are hypoglycemia (low blood sugar) and liver failure.
+The two main uses that this can cause in dogs are hypoglycemia (low blood sugar) and liver failure.

-These are just a few Christmas-specific poisons for dogs and cats.
-If you believe your pet may have been poisoned with one of these, don’t hesitate to contact us here at All Pets Veterinary Medical Center with the link below for more information!
+These are just a few Christmas-specific poisons for both cats and dogs.
+If you believe your pet may have been poisoned with one of these, contact us here at All Pets Veterinary Medical Center with the link below!